OnlyF0uR/vanguard/README.md

 # Vanguard Framework Demo

-A minimal, ultra-fast, "military grade" fullstack Rust framework using `hyper` 1.0, `maud` for SSR, and a custom vanilla JS router for SPA-like navigation.
+A minimal, ultra-fast, and comprehensive fullstack Rust framework using `hyper` 1.0, `maud` for SSR, `tokio` for concurrency, and a custom vanilla JS router for SPA-like navigation.

 ## Features